 I thought a placement year would be an excellent opportunity to gain actual industry experience before I graduate.
 Obviously, when you’re in a classroom, it’s all very theoretical, but I think it’s important to understand what working is like and how to put theory into practice.
 I think it’s hard enough for graduates to find a job as it is, but even harder if you have no experience, so it makes sense to take a year out.

-Most people who decide to do a sandwich degree do the placement year in the third year and go back to university for the fourth year.
+Most people who decide to do a sandwich degree do the placement year in their third year and go back to university for the fourth year.

-Luckily for me, my university offered the opportunity to combine the final year of studying while doing a placement.
+However, my university offered the opportunity to combine the final year of studying while doing a placement.
 When I saw this, I thought: great.
-It’s essentially saving me a year of my time and is an opportunity to gain experience in the workplace.
+It’s essentially saving me a year of my time and provides the opportunity to gain experience in the workplace.

-Before I started my Placement with Gleeson Recruitment Group, we had block teaching for four weeks, and we learnt 80% of a final year content.
-Then we were left to do the assignments including a dissertation.
+Before I started my placement with Gleeson Recruitment Group, we had block teaching for four weeks, and we learnt 80% of our final year content.
+Then we were left to do the assignments – including a dissertation.
 In January, I then went back for one last week of teaching.
 So essentially my whole final year was condensed into the space of 5 weeks!